 Zielsetzung und Themenschwerpunkte (Objectives and Key Themes)

-- The unique characteristics and challenges of real estate investment
+- Risk and return characteristics of real estate investments

-- The impact of diversification on portfolio performance
+- The impact of market imperfections on real estate investment decisions

 Zusammenfassung der Kapitel (Chapter Summaries)